 The BSA has three national high-adventure areas, and all three are unique.
 The Northern Tier National High Adventure Program offers wilderness canoe expeditions and cold-weather camping; the Florida National High Adventure Sea Base offers aquatics programs in the Florida Keys; and Philmont Scout Ranch offers backpacking treks in the rugged high country of northern New Mexico.
 Volunteer leaders may attend the Philmont Training Center each summer for a weeklong training conference.

-The Boy Scouts of America publishes two magazines: 95-year-old Boys’ Life, produced monthly for 1.3 million subscribers in three demographic editions (LOW demographic edition goes to all Tiger Cubs and Cub Scout subscribers through age 8.
+The Boy Scouts of America publishes two magazines: 95-year-old Boys’ Life, produced monthly for 1.3 million subscribers in three demographic editions (LOW demographic edition goes to all Lion, Tiger, and Cub Scout subscribers through age 8.
 MIDDLE demographic edition goes to all Cub Scouts and Webelos Scouts 9 years and older and all adult Cub Scouting leaders who subscribe.
 HIGH demographic edition goes to all Scouts BSA-age subscribers and all other subscribers); and 94-year-old Scouting, produced six times a year for all adults registered in Cub Scouting, Scouts BSA, and Venturing.
 In addition, unit leaders and commissioners receive special program inserts in Scouting.

 The BSA publishes handbooks for all phases of the Scouting program, more than 100 merit badge pamphlets for Scouts BSA, leader books, training pamphlets, program helps booklets for unit leaders, and other literature for use by youth members, adult leaders, and parents.

 The National Council is supported largely through annual registration fees paid by all members, charter and service fees paid by local councils, an Annual Giving Campaign among national employees and selected volunteers, income from the sales of Boys’ Life and Scouting magazines and Scouting equipment, bequests, and special gifts.
-Local councils are supported by communities through an annual Friends of Scouting campaign, the United Way, special events, foundation grants, investment income, bequests, endowment gifts, and special contributions.
+Local councils are supported by communities through an annual Friends of Scouting campaign, special events, foundation grants, investment income, bequests, endowment gifts, and special contributions.